 - It is important to personalize the content

 Different customer segments could have different pain points.
-Therefore, it is required to group them and target with right omnichannel content.
+Therefore, it is required to group them and target them with the right omnichannel content.

 - Provide natural and relatable content